 The features, also known as keypoints, efficiently describe image patches and should be invariant to rotation, noise and scale.
 To detect significant keypoints we use FAST (Features from Accelerated Segment Test), a fast and high quality corner detector [26, 27].
 Once keypoints are located, we need a robust and compact keypoint descriptor.
 We use Fast Retina Keypoint (FREAK), a descriptor inspired by the human retina which is generally faster to compute and more robust to scale, rotation and noise than conventional keypoint descriptors like SIFT, SURF or BRISK [3].
-The cAR-Pad maintains a database of documents with it can augment.
+The cAR-Pad maintains a database of documents that it can augment.
 The device stores the digital content, graphical representation, and pre-computed FAST-features for each document.

 Since the feature matching algorithm is not invariant to perspective transformation, for each captured image a correction of the perspective distortion is applied by using a static warping matrix prior to the feature calculation.
 If the algorithm finds the corrected captured image within the document, a transformation matrix between both is computed and used to derive location and orientation of the device.